cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ruler.evaluation-interval
 [evaluation_interval: <duration> | default = 1m0s]

-# Set interval to delay the evaluation of rules to ensure they underlying
+# Duration to delay the evaluation of rules to ensure they underlying metrics
-# metrics have been pushed to cortex.
-Default
+# have been pushed to cortex.
-# CLI flag: -ruler.evaluation-delay
+# CLI flag: -ruler.evaluation-delay-duration
-[evaluation_delay: <duration> | default = 0s]
+[evaluation_delay_duration: <duration> | default = 0s]

 # How frequently to poll for rule changes
 # CLI flag: -ruler.poll-interval